piriya-muaithaisong/Piriya-CTF-Writup/ACSC2023_Quals/README.md

 ![formula](./images/wikipedia.png)

-However, because this challenge did not provide me with the r parameter, I attempted to brute-force it using my python code.
+However, because this challenge did not provide me with the r parameter.
+So, I attempted to brute-force it using this python code.

 [merkle.py](./file/merkle.py)